ADSB.im logo

 Supported Software Defined Radios (SDRs)

-- FlightRadar pro stick (includes 1090MHz filter and a low noise amplifier)
+• FlightAware pro stick (includes 1090MHz filter and a low noise amplifier - because of the plastic housing I prefer the one above)

-- RadarBox green stick (includes 1090MHz filter and a low noise amplifier)
+• RadarBox red stick (includes 978MHz filter and a low noise amplifier -- for UAT978)

 Antennas